NeuroJSON/jdata/README.md

 are JSON/BJData compliant and can be readily read without needing one to write their own format.
-There exist numerous JSON parsers, abundant BJData/UBJSON parsers, and extensively developed tools in the large JSON ecosystem - including utilities like as `jq`, JSON-native NoSQL databases, and JSON-based standards such as JSON-schema for validation, JSON-Reference and JSON-LD for data linking, JSON-Path for query etc.
+There exist numerous JSON parsers, abundant BJData/UBJSON parsers, and extensively developed tools in the large JSON ecosystem - including utilities like `jq`, JSON-native NoSQL databases, and JSON-based standards such as JSON Schema for validation, JSON Reference and JSON-LD for data linking, JSONPath for query, etc.

 ![](./images/JData_Diagram.png)